Secukinumab

 Use with phototherapy

-• Secukinumab should not be used while receiving light therapy (PUVA) for psoriasis.
+• Secukinumab should not be used while having light therapy (PUVA) for psoriasis.

 Vaccines

-• While being treated with secukinumab you should not be immunised with ‘live’ vaccines such as:
+• While being treated with secukinumab you should not have ‘live’ vaccines such as:

 • Pneumococcal vaccines and the yearly seasonal flu vaccinations are encouraged.